StuartZaq/wutc-rus/markdown/albann-fills_rus.md

 A young cousin to Trimontium, built in wood and drystone stacks.
 Burnt sections are left, harvested for charcoal - Cuimridh burns often, and has burnt recently.
 The forest of the Black Strath seems to recoil, the wide swath of cut trees clearing space around it.
 The plants closest to the town look yellow.

 The mountain upriver is wounded - an open-pit mine goring the stone.
 They mine for silver and lead.
 The smelting process releases toxic smoke, killing birds which fly over the settlement.
 Much of the population of 578 are pale and unwell.
 Children gather and grind the bones of the dead birds - the bonemeal is paid for, part of the process of silver extraction.
+All drink a tea made of Cowslip to ward off illness, although it seems to do little for them.

 Heavily armed convoys make the journey to Trimontium once a month, using troops pulled from Dun Mobhaidh.
 This journey results in many of the losses to the Black Strath.
 They carry silver ingots and lead bars.
 Attempted bandits are used for spider-bait - those surviving are tortured publicly.